by Marcus McGraw and Catherine McNiff

 Unlike its cousin the carousel, the roller coaster experienced a rebirth when Walt Disney opened the nation's first theme park, Disneyland.
 In addition to increased speed and new heights, Disney's roller coaster provided a smooth ride using a new tubular steel.
 It attracted entire families, not just eccentric thrill seekers.
 Other theme parks would follow Disney's lead, each including new rides with broad appeal.
 And by the 1970s a "coaster boom" was underway as teams of engineers designed and constructed new rides.

 For all their "no guts no glory" hype and glamour, how safe are roller coasters?
 According to the International Association of Amusement Parks and Attractions (IAAPA), very.
 The IAAPA claims a 1 in 24 million chance of suffering serious injury from riding amusement park rides.
 Roller coasters in particular cause the second most injuries, after "family and adult rides."
-According the the self-reported statistics presented by the IAAPA, there were 649 (53.1%) injuries on family and adult rides, 494 (40.5%) on roller coasters, and 78 (6.4%) on children's rides in 2013.
+According the the self-reported statistics presented by the IAAPA (and updated in 2016), there were 670 (58%) injuries on family and adult rides, 383 (33.4%) on roller coasters, and 94 (8.2%) on children's rides in 2013.
 But, considering the lack of consistent state or federal oversight, it is up to you to make the final decision to thrill or chill, and if riding, make sure to follow the correct safety precautions.

 For more amusement park statistics, see our Amusement Ride Injuries table.